tc39/notes/es8/2017-07/jul-27.md

 LBR: Maybe a real use-case/example will help.

-BF: This a real compiler use, it's sort of a microbenchmark.
+BFS: This a real compiler use, it's sort of a microbenchmark.

 BN: The reason we have special handling of default exports is because we want people to be able to operate in the mental model of the old CommonJS-style exports.
 If we require people to say `export { default as v }` then, better or worse, people have to know that default is another named export.
 Then, they have to depart from the illusion that default exports are sort of special.